-05.07 Guide the physical development of three, four and five-year-old Preschool children by planning and implanting developmentally appropriate activities that promote fine and gross motor development.
-05.08 Guide the cognitive, language and literacy development of three, four, and five-year-old preschool children by planning and Identify and planning developmentally appropriate activities in the areas of math, science, social science, language and literacy.
-05.09 Guide the creative development of three, four, and five-year-old Preschool children by planning and implementing developmentally 00.00 appropriate activities in the areas of music, art, dramatic play and creative movement.
-05.10 Guide the social and affective development of three, four, and five-year-old preschool children by planning and implanting activities that help develop interpersonal skills, positive self-esteem and promote multicultural understanding. · · · · · · · · · · · · · · · · · · · 05.11 Demonstrate age appropriate methods of guiding behavior in three, four and five-year-old preschool children.
-05.40 05.12 Select developmentally appropriate equipment and materials that will promote child growth and development.
-05 13 Observe and collect data on physical, cognitive, creative and social/emotional development.
-05.13 Observe and collect data on physical, cognitive, creative and social/emotional development.
-05 14 Demonstrate knowledge of an inclusive environment.
-00.14 Demonstrate knowledge of an inclusive crivitoriment.
-05.15 Demonstrate knowledge of unbiased practices.
-06.0 Demoi nstrate effective methods of establishing positive and open communication with the child's family or primary caregiver.
-The student 00.0 able to: will be able to.
-06.01 Initiate and facilitate positive interaction with the child's family or primary caregiver.
-06.02 Demonstrate knowledge of the social, economic, cultural and political forces that have an impact on the lives of children and families.
-00.00 Idea (five and also assent for absonce) and files 06.03 Identify and plan parent involvement activities.
-06.04 Demonstrate interpersonal skills 00.04 Demonstrate interpersonal skills.
-06.05 Share information about child development and developmentally appropriate practices.
-00.05 onare information about online development and developmentally appropriate practices.
-06.06 Demonstrate positive and productive staff and parent interactions.
-50.00 Demonstrate positive and productive stan and parent interactions.
-06.07 Identify methods for empowering families in their roles as advocates for their children.
-50.07 definity methode for emperioring families in their foles as advocates for their emiliaters.
+Of Guide the physical development of three, four and five-year-old Preschool children by planning and implanting developmentally appropriate activities that promote fine and gross motor development.
+OB Guide the cognitive, language and literacy development of three, four, and five-year-old preschool children by planning and Identify and planning developmentally appropriate activities in the areas of math, science, social science, language and literacy.
+Guide the creative development of three, four, and five-year-old Preschool children by planning and implementing developmentally appropriate activities in the areas of music, art, dramatic play and creative movement.
+10 Guide the social and affective development of three, four, and five-year-old preschool children by planning and implanting activities that help develop interpersonal skills, positive self-esteem and promote multicultural understanding.
+11 Demonstrate age appropriate methods of guiding behavior in three, four and five-year-old preschool children.
+12 Select developmentally appropriate equipment and materials that will promote child growth and development.
+13 Observe and collect data on physical, cognitive, creative and social/emotional development.
+14 Demonstrate knowledge of an inclusive environment.
+15 Demonstrate knowledge of unbiased practices. monstrate effective methods of establishing positive and open communication with the child's family or primary caregiver.
+The student be able to: Initiate and facilitate positive interaction with the child's family or primary caregiver.
+Demonstrate knowledge of the social, economic, cultural and political forces that have an impact on the lives of children and families.
+O3 Identify and plan parent involvement activities.
+Demonstrate interpersonal skills. ( O5 Share information about child development and developmentally appropriate practices.
+Demonstrate positive and productive staff and parent interactions.
+O7 Identify methods for empowering families in their roles as advocates for their children.